snuarrow/pubgStatz/README.md

 ## Things and ideas to analyze:
 Note: All these things has to be sorted by game mode and map (solo-fpp, duo-fpp, squad-fpp and sanhok, vikendi, erangel and miramar)
-* Correlation between rank, landing location and first circle position
+* Correlation between rank, and distance between landing location and first circle position
-* Correlation between rank, landing location and sixth circle position
+* Correlation between rank, and distance between landing location and sixth circle position
-* Correlation between rank and jump time vs start time
+* Correlation between rank and jump time vs landing time
 * Correlation between rank and jump distance from the jump point
 * Correlation between rank and jump distance from the flight path
 * Correlation between molotov usage and win%
-* Correlation between molotov usage and k/d
+* Correlation between molotov usage and kills
 * Correlation between smoke usage and win%
-* Correlation between smoke usage and k/d
+* Correlation between smoke usage and kills
-* Correlation between driving (distance?) in the first and second phase to rank and win%
+* Correlation between driving (distance?) in the first and second phase to rank (this has to be compared to others who dropped in the same location/ same distance)
-* Correlation between driving (distance?) in the last phases to rank and win%
+* Correlation between driving (distance?) in the last phases to rank (this has to be compared to others who dropped in the same location/ same distance)